Cristiano Ronaldo’s 15th Career Final Loss: How It Compares to Lionel Messi

 The comparison in silverware between Messi and Ronaldo still heavily favours the Argentine.

-Messi owns 48 career trophies compared to Ronaldo’s 35.
+Messi owns 48 career trophies compared to Ronaldo’s 35, and that advantage also appears in finals lost.

 While Ronaldo has lost 15 finals, Messi has suffered 13 defeats.

-Eight came with Barcelona across competitions including the Copa del Rey, Spanish Super Cup and UEFA Super Cup.
+Eight came with Barcelona across competitions, including the Copa del Rey, Spanish Super Cup and UEFA Super Cup.

-Four came with the Argentina national side — the 2007, 2015 and 2016 Copa América tournaments plus the 2014 FIFA World Cup final.
+Four came with Argentina: the 2007, 2015 and 2016 Copa América tournaments, as well as the 2014 FIFA World Cup final.

 His most recent final defeat came with Inter Miami in the 2023 US Open Cup final against Houston Dynamo.